 Team Liqcreate would like to thank Sarah Saunders and 3DPrint.com for writing about our Flexible-X resin.
 The article has not been modified and the original article by 3Dprint.com can be found here.

 We’re talking about business and materials in today’s 3D Printing News Briefs.
 First, the ExOne Company has been added to the Russell 2000 and 3000 Indexes, while 3D Printz has signed a distribution deal with Monoprice.
 Moving on, CNPC is introducing a new aluminum alloy powder for additive manufacturing, and Liqcreate has released its own new 3D printing material.

-Liqcreate Releasing New Material on 4th of July
+Liqcreate Releasing New Flexible Resin on 4th of July

-Professional-grade 3D printing materials manufacturer Liqcreate has announced that its latest material, Liqcreate Flexible-X, will be available for purchase through its distributor network starting on July 4th.
+Professional-grade 3D-printing resin manufacturer Liqcreate has announced that its latest engineering 3D-printing resin, Liqcreate Flexible-X, will be available for purchase through its distributor network starting on July 4th.
 The soft material, perfect for open source DLP, LCD, and SLA 3D-printers in the 385 – 420 nm range, is an opaque black photopolymer with 55 Shore A hardness, excellent tear strength, and an elongation up to 160%.

 With its durability, excellent rebound, and toughness, Flexible-X, part of Liqcreate’s line of engineering materials, is a great choice for manufacturing industrial-grade flexible touch and elastic parts.